 ‘Awesome!’
 Jayler puts his arms around Linn’s waist, making her start.
 A little hesitating, she leans towards his chest, sighing contently.
 He hands her a beer, watching Taïga over her shoulder.
 ‘The girl’s amazing.
 Where did she learn to play the piano like that?’

 Can’t he stop talking about Taïga all the time?

 ‘Oh.’
-She takes a swig from the bottle, grimacing at the bitter taste.
+She takes a swig from the can, grimacing at the bitter taste.
 ‘I think it was some guy in France, Louis.
 He was a real virtuoso and absolute ear!’

 Jayler stares unbelievingly at her.
 ‘That’s cute, but kinda old fashion, you know.’

 ‘Calling a guy “dear”.
 Geez, Linn, you sound like my grams.’
 He takes her hand and steers her towards the makeshift couch.

 Linn follows him, butterflies in her stomach.
 ‘I said ear.’

 ‘Oh… my bad.
 Hey, I’ve seen a guy who played with his feet, on America’s got talent.
 Pretty cool, except he didn’t have any arms.
 Poor guy, I bet he’d prefer being able to jerk off than playing the piano like… Well.
 But his ears… Wow!’

 ‘Musical ear?
 Absolute pitch?’
 Linn rolls her eyes.
 ‘Oh, forget it…’